demharters/dtc-expTechniques-nanopore/README.md

 |14|BC07|1|Genomic|
 |17|BC09|1|Genomic|

-Follow the steps in [this exercise](https://github.com/demharters/dtc-expTechniques-nanopore/blob/master/exercise.md) to characterise the sequencing data, perform alignments and identify the barcoded samples.
+Follow the steps in the [exercise](https://github.com/demharters/dtc-expTechniques-nanopore/blob/master/exercise.md) to characterise the sequencing data, perform alignments and identify the barcoded samples.